 Remember, though, you will generally want to use the far simpler approach of using t.test() to calculate a confidence interval of a mean.
 Also, note that this code requires you to specify only the data (x) and your confidence level (alpha).
 Everything else — sample size, degrees of freedom, mean, standard deviation, standard error, the probabilities for the two tails, and the t-score — is calculated.
 This creates robust code and is far superior to hard-coding these quantities into your work.

 Sometimes, we want to test sample medians and not sample means.
-In other cases, our sample size is too small for the central limit theorem to ensure a normal distribution of sample means, so we cannot legitimately use a t-test.
-There are many tests that handle these situations, but one of the most common is the Wilcoxon Rank Sum test, also called the Mann-Whitney U test.
+In other cases, our sample size may be too small for the central limit theorem to ensure a normal distribution of sample means, so we cannot legitimately use a t-test.
+Many tests handle these situations, but one of the most common is the Wilcoxon Rank Sum test, also called the Mann-Whitney U test.
 The Wilcoxon Rank Sum test tests whether the medians of two samples differ.
 It is performed in R with wilcox.test().

 For our gasoline problem, suppose we had reason to think (not from our data) that premium gas ought to produce better gas mileage than regular gas.
 We would set up our test of medians as follows: